"Republic of Georgia can become a local food supplier"

 Mr. Archil Bukia in a recent television show on the developments of the area

-In addition to knowledge on growing, they’re also helping these local growers with the facilities that are realized in the greenhouse zone: a packaging and processing area, a logistics platform, a customs area and a collective sales platform, all available for growers and optional for them to join.
+An important feature will also be the establishment of a demo and training center, where small farmers will be able to get in touch with modern growing techniques, new varieties, and more environmentally friendly crop protection products.
+It also aims to promote the cooperative awareness of farmers and promote the exchange of information on the local level.
+In addition to knowledge on growing, they’re also helping these local growers with the facilities that are realized in the greenhouse zone: a packaging and processing area, a logistics platform, a customs area, and a collective sales platform, all available for growers and optional for them to join.
 “Retailers want to do business with growers, but only with growers of a certain scale.
 By offering them the opportunity to team up when it comes to sales, they can become a partner for sales organizations and without having to deal with middlemen.
 This example is set by farmers in the area, that are selling their milk collectively to a factory, and can easily be expanded to the fresh produce growers.”

 The collective area will also offer room for suppliers to establish themselves in the Imereti Agro Zone, of which over 10 have already shown interest.
-“Greenhouse builders, but also suppliers of crop utilities, greenhouse shades and crop protection products.
+“Greenhouse builders, but also suppliers of crop utilities, greenhouse shades, and crop protection products.
 And breeders, of course,” Archil says.
-“Also for those companies a customs zone is available, making it easy to export products outside the country.”
+“Also for those companies, a customs zone is available, making it easy to export products outside the country.”